Johnholli/cloud-projects/wordpress-ec2/README.md

 - **SSH Authentication Failures:** After key retrieval, SSH still failed due to overly permissive permissions on the private key (`0555`).
 Addressed by ensuring the key file had `-r--------` (chmod 400) and verifying the correct login user (`ubuntu@...`).

 ## End Result
 A fully functional WordPress site running on a secured Ubuntu EC2 instance, accessible over HTTP, with a dedicated MySQL back end and firewall rules in place.
-This project highlights core cloud engineering competencies—provisioning infrastructure, configuring services, and securing applications—and demonstrates readiness to design scalable, production-grade deployments.
+This project highlights I took away were: provisioning infrastructure, configuring services, and securing applications.